Orville Hungerford: Death

 In the coming years, more than eighty family members would be buried in this beautiful cemetery, which was being increasingly graced with ever more elaborate monuments.
 Trying to be like his father, who served on numerous committees, but not nearly as ambitious, Richard Esselstyne Hungerford became vice-president of the prestigious Brookside Cemetery Association.
 His son, Richard Ely Hungerford, served as a trustee of the Brookside Cemetery Association at the end of the nineteenth century.

 Orville's wife, Betsey, the matriarch of the family, died on September 17, 1861.
-Betsey was interred alongside her husband in the Hungerford mausoleum in Brookside Cemetery.
+Betsey was laid to rest alongside her husband in the Hungerford mausoleum in Brookside Cemetery.
+On August 2, 1869, Wall Street speculator and former president of the New York Central railroad, Henry Keep (businessman), would have his remains temporarily interred in the Hungerford mausoleum in Brookside Cemetery.

 A woman of faith, Betsey was a member for life of the American Bible Society.
 A Watertown Village newspaper stated the following in her obituary: "In her death the church has lost one of its brightest ornaments, one whose piety was never doubted, whose zeal knew no abatement, whose contributions in all the departments of Christian benevolence were as constant an unremitting as they were noble and generous."

+In September 1874, someone vandalized the Orville Hungerford mausoleum in Brookside Cemetery by marking a cross with coal tar on the entrance door; the nearby Henry Keep mausoleum was also desecrated.

+On October 31, 2024, The Watertown Daily Times newspaper published a Halloween article, "A spooky visit to the Hungerford mausoleum recalled," detailing a mysterious "disturbance" inside Orville Hungerford's final resting place at Brookside Cemetery.